roytam1/mirbsd-cvs/src/distrib/i386/common/install.md

 	# Manually configure the MBR.
 	cat <<__EOT

-You will now create a single MBR partition to contain your OpenBSD data.
-This partition must have an id of 'A6'; must *NOT* overlap other partitions; and must be marked as the only active partition.
+You will now create a single MBR partition to contain the disklabel.
+This partition must have an id of 27; must *NOT* overlap other partitions; and must be marked as the only active partition.
+You can create other MBR partitions, primary or extended ones, to contain the filesystems, but these must *NOT* be of type 27, A6, A5 or A9.
+It is recommended they be of type DB (CP/M-86), and they are only used to mark the space as USED for other operating systems that still need MBR partitions.
+BSD exclusively uses the data in the disklabel to determine where filesystems are, and uses the MBR partition exclusively to determine where on the disk the disklabel is positioned.

 The 'manual' command describes all the fdisk commands in detail.